-These kits provide lug adapter busbars plus hardware for use with 2-pole, 3-pole, and 4-pole circuit breakers.
+These kits provide lug adapter busbars plus hardware for use with 2-pole and 3-pole circuit breakers.
 A right-angle kit is also available for 1-pole devices.

 1. Refer to Figure 3.2 to install the lug adapter busbars kits.